-Section 3.
+Section 4.
 G.S.
 115C-238.29D(d) reads as rewritten:

-"(d) The State Board of Education may grant a charter for a period not to exceed five years and may renew the charter upon the request of the chartering entity for subsequent periods not to exceed five years each.
+"(d) The State Board of Education may grant a-the initial charter for a period not to exceed five 10 years and may renew the charter upon the request of the chartering entity for subsequent periods not to exceed five years each.
+If the State Board grants the initial charter for a period greater than five years, the Board shall review the status of the charter school five years after it grants the initial charter.
 A material revision of the provisions of a charter application shall be made only upon the approval of the State Board of Education.
-Nonrenewal of a charter to a charter school authority shall constitute revocation of the resolution creating the authority."
+The State Board shall establish a policy to enable a charter school to increase the number of students to be served in years following the initial year of a charter school's operation in a manner that would not be considered a material revision of a charter application and would not require the Board's approval.
+Nonrenewal of a charter operated by a board of directors whose members are approved by the State Board of Education shall constitute a termination of that board of directors."

-Section 4.
+Section 5.
 G.S.
 115C-238.29E reads as rewritten: